 Drive sales on autopilot with ecommerce-focused featuresSee Features

-Ecommerce personalization is the process of tailoring the content, recommendations and offers a customer sees based on their previous buying and browsing behavior, along with their demographics and personal data.
+Ecommerce personalization is the process of tailoring the content, recommendations, and offers a customer sees based on their previous buying and browsing behavior, demographics and personal data.

-You’ll see examples of ecommerce personalization every time you make an online purchase—you just might not realize it.
-If you’re still thinking about what personalization ecommerce is, here are some ecommerce personalization examples to help you to understand some of the key touchpoints:
+You’ll see ecommerce personalization examples every time you make an online purchase—you just might not realize it.
+If you’re still thinking about what personalization in ecommerce is, here are some ecommerce personalization examples to help you to understand some of the key touchpoints:

 - Personalized product recommendations